 Dear Friends and Benefactors,

-Abbot Aidan, OSB oliv
+In Christ, Abbot Aidan, OSB oliv